Reed-CompBio/spras/input/README.md

 ### Gold Standard
 #### Nodes
-Gold standard node files are  text files and do not include a header row.
+Gold standard node files are txt files and do not include a header row.

 Each row in the file represents a single node identifier.
 The file is structured as a single column with one node per line.
 These nodes typically correspond to gene or protein identifiers that are relevant to the biological pathway of interest.